Context Biasing for Pronunciation-Orthography Mismatch in Automatic Speech Recognition: Results

 \subsection{Limitations}

 Our proposed approach context biasing + replacement can only be applied if there is a substitution error, not if there is a deletion error.
 Furthermore, if the substitution error produced a word with a very high number of occurrences, our approach likely will produce false positives.
-Therefore, it might be better not to use the replacement approach or to keep the word in the context biasing list only for the session where it is relevant and then transfer the knowledge through continuous learning \cite{huber2025continuously}.
+For such cases, it might be best to keep the replacement in the context biasing list only for the relevant session and then transfer the knowledge through continuous learning \cite{huber2025continuously}.

+We also tried to generate the replacements automatically from the utterances where the context biasing model was able to correctly recognize a rare word compared to the baseline model which failed to do so.
+However, this did not lead to improvements, suggesting that manual corrections are necessary.